-On your way down from the mountain, you can stop at the Langidalur Hut to refill your water.
+You can stop at the Langidalur Hut to refill your water on your way down from the mountain.

 Thakgil is in an area of glaciers and volcanic valleys, but it’s a middle ground of lush greenery, making it perfect for a hike.
 It’s also quite flat, so all skill levels are welcome.
 There are creeks and waterfalls in the area, and the water is clean enough to drink, so feel free to refill your water bottle along the way.

-There is a great campsite nearby that is family-friendly, allowing you to get a head start on the hike without needing to drive in.
+A great campsite nearby is family-friendly, allowing you to get a head start on the hike without needing to drive in.

 This hiking route ends at Iceland’s second-largest waterfall.
 At only three and a half hours total, you can bet it’s a popular journey.
 The views aren’t just at the end, though: you’ll be treated to incredible vistas the whole way.
 The trailhead starts about an hour’s drive north of Reykjavik.
 It’s a little tricky to see from the road, so watch out for signage indicating where to turn.

 Despite some slightly higher climbs, this isn’t a challenging hike, so all levels should feel welcome to experience it.
 The waterfall drops into a beautiful mossy green canyon, so bring your camera along to capture this rugged beauty.